xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-01-en.md

 > outside of home, but now I find it helpful to have a bigger monitor and more
 > screens to see at the same time.

 That's it from four of our team members.
-We'll continue with the series in our next post with other examples from the rest of our team.
+Continue reading [part 2]({filename}/The Way We Work/wfh-covid19-02-en.md) of this episode for more examples from the team.